 Our most advanced therapeutic candidate, ENTR-601-44, is being developed for patients with DMD that are exon 44 skipping amenable.
 On December 19, 2022, we announced that we received a clinical hold notice from the U.S. Food and Drug Administration (FDA) regarding the Investigational New Drug (IND) application for ENTR-601-44.
 The FDA has requested that we gather and submit additional information regarding ENTR-601-44 and we are actively working to resolve the clinical hold in the United States as quickly as possible.
 We expect to provide an update in the fourth quarter of 2023.
 Should we be delayed in submitting a response to the clinical hold in the United States or our response is not satisfactory to the FDA, the clinical hold may not be lifted on a timely basis, or at all.
-On July 24, 2023, Entrada received authorization from the United Kingdom Medicines and Healthcare Products Regulatory Agency (MHRA) and Research Ethics Committee (REC) for its CTIMP (Clinical Trial of an Investigational Medicinal Product) for it's planned Phase 1 clinical trial in healthy volunteers for ENTR-601-44.

-The Phase 1 clinical trial's primary objective is to evaluate the safety of a single dose of ENTR-601-44 in healthy volunteers, with a target enrollment of approximately 40 participants.
-The study will also evaluate tolerability, pharmacokinetics and target engagement as measured by exon skipping in the skeletal muscle.
-The first participant is expected to be dosed in September of this year with data expected to be available in the second half of 2024.
-The data from this trial is expected to inform our overall, global, clinical development strategy.
+On July 24, 2023, Entrada received authorization from the United Kingdom Medicines and Healthcare Products Regulatory Agency (MHRA) and Research Ethics Committee (REC) for its CTIMP (Clinical Trial of an Investigational Medicinal Product) for its planned Phase 1 clinical trial in healthy volunteers, ENTR-601-44-101.
+The Phase 1 clinical trial's primary objective is to evaluate the safety and tolerability of a single dose of ENTR-601-44 in healthy volunteers, with a target enrollment of approximately 40 participants.
+The study will also evaluate pharmacokinetics and target engagement as measured by exon skipping in the skeletal muscle, bearing in mind recent in vitro data showing that exon skipping could be ~10-40x higher in dystrophic muscle compared to healthy muscle, suggesting that healthy normal volunteer results may substantially underestimate potential potency.
+On September 21, 2023, we announced that the first participant has been dosed in our Phase 1 clinical trial evaluating ENTR-601-44 for the potential treatment of individuals with Duchenne muscular dystrophy who are exon 44 skipping amenable.
+We expect to report data from the Phase 1 clinical trial in the second half of 2024.
+The data from this trial is expected to inform our overall, global, clinical development strategy, including informing the ongoing planning of an anticipated multiple ascending dose study in patients.
 In parallel, we are committed to resolving the clinical hold in the United States and expect to provide an update in the fourth quarter of 2023.

-On January 9, 2023, we announced the selection of a second clinical candidate within our Duchenne franchise, ENTR-601-45 for the potential treatment of people living with Duchenne muscular dystrophy who are Exon 45 skipping amenable.
-We plan to submit an IND application for ENTR-601-45 in the fourth quarter of 2024.
+On January 9, 2023, we announced the selection of a second clinical candidate within our Duchenne franchise, ENTR-601-45 for the potential treatment of people living with Duchenne muscular dystrophy who are exon 45 skipping amenable.
+We plan to submit a Clinical Trial Application (CTA)/IND application for ENTR-601-45 in the fourth quarter of 2024.